lbaran27/korg-dw-6000--program-editor/README.md

 ### Mouse Actions:

-*   Double-click on a gauge to enter a value, then press the "Enter" button to validate or the "Escape" button to cancel.
+*   Double-click on a knob to enter a value, then press the "Enter" button to validate or the "Escape" button to cancel.
 *   Use the mouse wheel to increase or decrease the value of a parameter.

 ### Application Buttons: